j-o-e-y/recipes/soups/vegan-potato-chive-soup.md

 4. When the soup comes to a boil, turn down the heat and simmer until potatoes are tender, 20 to 25 minutes.

-5. Remove from heat, and blend with an immersion blender.
-If the soup is too thick add a small amount of water or vegetable broth until the desired thickness is achieved.
+5. Remove from heat and blend with an immersion blender.
+If the soup is too thick, add a small amount of water or vegetable broth until the desired thickness is achieved.
 Taste and season with salt and pepper if needed.

 6. Serve garnished with a few chopped chives.